DBRS keeps Spain, Ireland sweating on rating cuts

 Italy and Portugal, two of the other countries at the center of the euro zone debt crisis, are also in line for a potential DBRS downgrade.

-Fergus McCormick, DBRS’s head of sovereign ratings gave an extremely downbeat interview of Spain’s situation to Reuters last week.
+Fergus McCormick, DBRS’s head of sovereign ratings gave an extremely downbeat interview of Spain’s situation to Reuters last week <ID:L5E8HEBTM>.
 He and senior DBRS official Alan Reid offered Spain a glimmer of hope on Friday though, welcoming the results of stress tests of its banks this week.

 “DBRS views these estimates as positive because they remove some uncertainty, and appear to be well covered by the 100 billion (bank bailout) announcement,” they said.